 For and Against: Art, Politics and the Pamphlet

-For and Against: Art, Politics and the Pamphlet is a two-day research and public ‘festival’ event to be held in Loughborough May 2017, responding to research into the political pamphlet and exploring the relevance of the pamphlet for contemporary art practice.
-The programme will work across two days:
+For and Against: Art, Politics and the Pamphlet is a two-day research and public ‘festival’ event in Loughborough town centre in May 2017.
+It brings together a range of public activities and events alongside research into the radical political traditions of the pamphlet and its exploration in contemporary art.

 Invitation to participate in a public symposium